Milton Academy: Sexual assaults

 In February 2017, the academy announced the results of a nine-month sexual misconduct investigation by T&M Protection Resources.
 The firm interviewed 60 alumni, parents, current and former staff and came to the conclusion that four former employees had engaged in illegal sexual conduct with students in the 1970s and 80s.
 The most egregious abuse came from a drama teacher named Reynold Buono who had abused at least 12 male students between 1975 and 1987, when Milton fired him.
 After extradition from Thailand, Buono was indicted by the Norfolk County District Attorney.
 Following an appeal to the Massachusetts Supreme Judicial Court, Buono pleaded guilty to two counts of rape of a child with force in 2022.

-In 2005, the school expelled five members of the boys' varsity ice hockey team for obtaining oral sex from a 15-year-old female student on three separate occasions.
+In 2005, the school expelled five members of the boys' varsity ice hockey team for obtaining oral sex from a 15-year-old female student on three occasions.
 Following an investigation by the Norfolk County District Attorney, all five expelled students were indicted for statutory rape.
 The DA dropped the charges against the three older students in exchange for an apology, 100 hours of community service, and two years of probation.
 (The two younger students were indicted in juvenile court, where fewer details are disclosed to the public.)
 The female student was placed on administrative leave and eventually transferred to a different school.
 One of the expelled students later sued the academy, but his suit was dismissed in 2007.
 Two Milton graduates used this story as the inspiration for a book, which was later adapted into a movie.